afialapis/smorm/README.md

 `.find()` parameters are:

   - `id`: an `int` with the `.id` to look for
+  - `options`: an object that may contain following fields:
-    - `transaction`: an Smorm transaction object
+    - `transaction`: an `smorm` transaction object

 It returns an object with the desired record, empty if none was found.

 # Todo